THIS POST IS UPDATED AND RE-BLOGGED FROM OCTOBER 25, 2020.

-I have already reblogged today’s post from the excellent St. Louis Catholic blog briefly discussing this feast and exhorting the reader to be aware of its importance.
-I also noted my sadness at the nearly complete disappearance of the notion of the Kingship of Christ from the consciousness of just about everybody.
-In addition, it seems appropriate to present some of the words of Pius XI himself in his institution of the feast, which appear as readings at Matins on this day in the 1960 Divine Office:
+I have, as I did last year at this time, reblogged today’s post from the excellent St. Louis Catholic blog briefly discussing this feast I also note, once again, my sadness at the nearly complete disappearance of the notion of the Kingship of Christ from the consciousness of just about everybody.
+Thus, again it seems appropriate to present some of the words of Pius XI himself in his institution of the Feast, which appear as readings at Matins on this day in the 1960 Divine Office:

 “From the Encylical Letters of Pope Pius XI

 Litt.
 Encycl.
 Quas primas diei 11 Decembris 1925